StackVista/stackstate-docs/setup/cli.md

 chmod +x sts
 ```
 4. (optional) Place the file under your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-5. Follow the steps below to [launch the StackState CLI configuration wizard](#wizard-config-linux-and-windows-install).
+5. Follow the steps below to [launch the configuration wizard](#wizard-configuration-linux-and-windows-install) or [manually configure](#manual-configuration) the StackState CLI.

 ### Windows

 1. Download the executable `sts-cli-VERSION-windows.exe` from [https://download.stackstate.com](https://download.stackstate.com).
 2. Rename the downloaded file to be `sts.exe`.
 3. (optional) Place the file under your PATH to use StackState CLI commands from [anywhere on the command line](https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows).
-4. Follow the steps below to [launch the StackState CLI configuration wizard](#wizard-config-linux-and-windows-install).
+4. Follow the steps below to [launch the configuration wizard](#wizard-configuration-linux-and-windows-install) or [manually configure](#manual-configuration) the StackState CLI.

 ### Docker (Linux, Windows, Mac)